 The chosen one: Best Lord of the Rings characters

 While working on Potter, Radcliffe worked on the film December Boys and appeared on Ricky Gervais’s Extras.
 It was his theatre work that caught the public’s eye, though when he starred in Equus, which made headlines for featuring a full nude scene.
 Like Grint and Watson, there was a brief period after the release of Goblet of Fire where it looked like he was done with Potter, but he eventually committed to finishing the series.

 After Potter, Radcliffe’s choice in project has been eclectic, to say the least.
 He immediately followed up Deathly Hallows Part 2 with a cracking adaptation of The Woman in Black before appearing in Allen Ginsberg’s Kill Your Darlings.

 He’s basically worked solidly ever since and is impossible to pigeonhole.
-He’s appeared in everything from rom coms like The F Word to franchise films like Now You See Me 2 and even played a Playmobil figure.
-His latest role big-screen role will see him play Weird Al Yankovic in a new biopic.
+He’s appeared in everything from rom-coms like The F Word to franchise films like Now You See Me 2 and even played a Playmobil figure.
+His latest role big-screen role saw him play Weird Al Yankovic in a new biopic.

 There is a school of thought, however, that suggests Harry Potter is the original nepotism baby, and frankly, quite an annoying young boy.
 If you have an annoying child in your life, why not check out our list of the best scary movies for kids and teach them a lesson.